Brownian bridge with random length and pinning point for modelling of financial information

-Since,
+Since

-it follows from \eqref{eqnotMarkov1} and \eqref{eqnotMarkov1} that
+it follows from \eqref{eqnotMarkov1} and \eqref{eqnotMarkov2} that

 This is precisely the assertion of the theorem. \end{proof} In the following result, we show that if $Z$ is a random variable having a discrete distribution then for any random time $\tau$, the Brownian bridge $\zeta$ with length $\tau$ and pinning point $Z$ is a Markov process with respect to its natural filtration $\mathbb{F}^{\zeta}$. \begin{theorem} Assume that $Z$ is a random variable having a discrete distribution.
-Then for any random time $\tau$, the Brownian bridge $\zeta$ with length $\tau$ and pinning point $Z$ is an $\mathbb{F}^{\zeta}$-Markov process.
+Then for any random time $\tau$, the Brownian bridge $\zeta$ with length $\tau$ and pinning point $Z$ is an $\mathbb{F}^{\zeta}$-Markov process. \end{theorem} \begin{proof} First, since $\zeta_{0}=0$ almost surely, it is sufficient to prove that for each finite collection $0<t_0<t_1\leq \cdots \leq t_n=t<u$ and for every bounded measurable function $f$ one has